openservicemesh/osm/DESIGN.md

 This certificate is used to establish mTLS connection with peer proxies fronting endpoints of **other services** within the service mesh.
 The service certificate is short-lived.
 Each service certificate's lifetime will be [approximately 48 hours](#certificate-lifetime), which eliminates the need for a certificate revocation facility.
-SMC declares a type `ServiceCertificate` for these certificates.
+OSM declares a type `ServiceCertificate` for these certificates.
 `ServiceCertificate` is how this kind of certificate is referred to in the [Interfaces](#interfaces) section of this document.

 ### (B) Proxy TLS certificate